Yuvrajatgit/weather-dashboard/README.md

 A weather dashboard built using React, Vite, and TypeScript.
 This app allows users to view current weather, forecasts, and manage a list of favorite cities.

+## Live Demo

+Check out the live version of this project here: https://weather-dashboard-eight-sand.vercel.app/

 ## 🔧 Tech Stack

 - React + Vite